The Incredible Hulk: Ultimate Destruction: Reception

-While critics were satisfied with the game's level of challenge, responses to the missions were mixed.
+While critics praised the game's level of challenge, responses to the missions were mixed.
 Byron positively compared the game to God of War concerning the intensity of its later missions.
-Navarro was fond of missions based on "blowing everything up and punching the hell out of all manner of tank and anti-Hulk robot" but was frustrated by quests based around escorting, fetching items or pursuing targets.
-He also warned of "some annoying sections" caused by large and inopportune swarms of enemies, and Juba of Game Informer was likewise annoyed by the "never-ending salvos of missiles that frustrate your every attempt to do cool stuff".
+Navarro was fond of missions based on "blowing everything up and punching the hell out of all manner of tank and anti-Hulk robot," but was frustrated by quests based around escorting, fetching items, or pursuing targets.
+He also warned of "some annoying sections" caused by large and inopportune swarms of enemies, and Juba of Game Informer was also annoyed by the "never-ending salvos of missiles that frustrate your every attempt to do cool stuff".
 Metts felt that a few missions were complicated and lengthy, and noted that they lacked checkpoints in some cases.
-Contrariwise, Michael Lafferty of GameZone perceived the missions as "pretty short", and additionally dismissed the side missions as "too simplistic and detract[ing] from the story".
+Michael Lafferty of GameZone perceived the missions as "pretty short", and additionally dismissed the side missions as "too simplistic and detract[ing] from the story".
 Dunham wished for a more varied mission structure, arguing that it "essentially breaks down to finding various ways to destroy things that you can have just as much fun destroying on your own anyway".
 Vasconcellos cited the frequency of load times as a drawback.
-While Justin Leeper of G4 was content with the challenge provided by the enemies' artificial intelligence, Navarro claimed that it can "sometimes act up", observing that "some enemies, like the smaller Hulkbuster mechs, can be beaten extremely easily by a couple of specific attacks via a fairly cheap exploit.
+While Justin Leeper of G4 was content with the challenge provided by enemy AI, Navarro claimed that it can "sometimes act up", observing that "some enemies, like the smaller Hulkbuster mechs, can be beaten extremely easily by a couple of specific attacks via a fairly cheap exploit.
 Other times, the enemies will be locked into specific attack patterns that cause them to get hung up on pieces of the scenery, or they otherwise become incapacitated".